ErpNetDocs/webclient/layouts-and-views/configuration/configuration.md

 ## Is Layout Admin

 1. Go to **Setup → Security → Roles- Users**
-2. In the navigator choose the combination user:role thatshould have restricted layout customization access and tick the box.
+2. In the navigator choose the combination *user : role* that should have restricted layout customization access and tick the box.

 📄 **Source**:
 [User Roles – ERP.net Docs](https://docs.erp.net/webclient/introduction/user-roles.html)